clj-commons/pretty/README.md

 Exceptions in Clojure are extremely painful for many reasons:

 * They are often nested (wrapped and rethrown)
-* Stack frames reference the JVM class for Clojure functions, leaving the user to demangle the name back to the Clojure name
+* Stack frames reference the JVM class for Clojure functions, leaving the user to de-mangle the name back to the Clojure name
 * Stack traces are output for every exception, which clogs output without providing useful detail
-* Stack traces are often truncated, obscuring vital information
+* Stack traces are often truncated, requiring the user to manually re-assemble the stack trace from several pieces
 * Many stack frames represent implementation details of Clojure that are not relevant

-This is addressed by the `write-exception` function; it take an exception formats it nearly to a Writer, again `*out*` by
+This is addressed by the `write-exception` function; it take an exception formats it nearly to a Writer, again `*out*` by default.
-\default.

 This is best explained by example; here's a `SQLException` wrapped inside two `RuntimeException`s, and printed normally: